microsoft/playwright/docs/api.md

 #### elementHandle.check([options])
 - `options` <[Object]>
-  - `waitForInteractable` <[boolean]> Whether to wait for element to become static (not moving) and receive pointer events at the click point.
-Defaults to true.
+  - `waitFor` <[boolean]> Whether to wait for the element to stop moving (for example, wait until css transition finishes) and potentially receive pointer events at the click point (for example, wait until element becomes non-obscured by other elements).
+Defaults to `true`.
   - `timeout` <[number]> Maximum time in milliseconds, defaults to 30 seconds, pass `0` to disable timeout.
 The default value can be changed by using the [browserContext.setDefaultTimeout(timeout)](#browsercontextsetdefaulttimeouttimeout) or [page.setDefaultTimeout(timeout)](#pagesetdefaulttimeouttimeout) methods.
 - returns: <[Promise]> Promise which resolves when the element is successfully checked.
 Promise gets rejected if the operation fails.